Award-Winning Broadway Actress

 & Theater Professor

 Since graduating from Seton Hall, actress Crystal Dickinson ’98 has performed at Lincoln Center and The Atlantic Theater Company and has appeared on television in Tyler Perry’s “House of Payne.”
-In 2012, she landed a plum role in the Pulitzer-Prize, Tony-award winning play “Clybourne Park.”
+She also landed a plum role in the Pulitzer-Prize, Tony-award winning play “Clybourne Park.”

 For her performance, Dickinson was awarded the prestigious Theater World Award, given to outstanding newcomers to the Broadway stage, joining previous winners such as Marlon Brando, Julie Andrews and Dustin Hoffman.
 In her acceptance speech, Dickinson thanked her Seton Hall theater professor: “While I was [an undergraduate] I met a wonderful professor named Deirdre Yates, who inspired me to get my MFA.
 The rest is history.”